irfanhakim-as/linux-wiki/topics/plasma-desktop.md

      - Leave the rest as default and click the **OK** button.
    - **Digital Clock**:
      - **Appearance**:
+       - Information:
-       - Information - Show date: `Always beside time`.
+         - Show date: `Always beside time`.
        - Show seconds: `Only in the tooltip`.
        - Show time zone: `Only when different from local time zone`.
        - Display time zone as: `Code`.